 I thought it was strange that the fifth book in a series should only contain one character that had been in any of the prior four books.
 Loving so many of the characters prevalent in the previous books I wanted to see what they were up to.
 However, upon completing Midnight Tides I am still in awe with Erikson, his style, substance and the stories that are being weaved.
-Every title he has written in this series I struggle to comprehend how they get better than the previous books..
+Every title he has written in this series I struggle to comprehend how they get better than the previous books.

 The plot is about two local communities and we get a great omnipotent perspective provided mostly as a tale of two families.
 Sengar (Tiste Edur) & Beddict (The Letherii).
-The relationships between the brothers on both sides is intriguing.
+The relationships between the brothers on both sides are intriguing.
 Two races that have not been interpreted to any great degree prior to this book yet I imagine what has happened here is pivotal to the overall consequences of the series.

 Some of the scenes are amazing.
 The Sengar brothers fighting Soltaken wolves to find a requested prize on fields of ice, the meeting of the two factions are the Letherii throne & Kettle finally meeting Silchas Ruin.
-Additionally I liked the complexity of Rhulad and his relationship with his servant.
+Additionally, I liked the complexity of Rhulad and his relationship with his servant.
 (I don’t consider these to be spoilers hence why I put them here 🙂 )

 Once again, Gods are in the mix of the action like the Aenied and the Iliad.
 I believe what makes this series stand out is its originality.
 I like a lot of fantasy novels but a lot of them are re-jigging Tolkien or what has come before.
-The world, races and epic-ness depicted here is astronomical and I truly believe I will not be able to enjoy fantasy books to this degree after this series as I know its quality cannot (or would be highly unlikely that it will) be replicated.
+The world, races, and epic-ness depicted here are astronomical and I truly believe I will not be able to enjoy fantasy books to this degree after this series as I know its quality cannot (or would be highly unlikely that it will) be replicated.

 I loved Tehol & Bugg’s relationship.
 I imagined a sort of Blackadder/ Baldrick scenario with the ‘manservant’ however being cleverer than he made out.
 Bugg was always too busy to work.
 Hmmm.